Back to Medals and Decorations of Israel

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon or replacement of lost or worn ribbon.

-Presentation of the ribbon started in 1958.
+Presentation of the ribbon began in 1958.
 Look here for details of the award ceremony and the award document and ribbon versions

 a) those who were members of Etzel for a period of at least six months between 1937 and the Day of Independence of Israel.